Native Eyewear Wells Review

 With acetate frames and rubber grip pads, the Wells don't stand out much from the crowd for their frames.
 We read conflicting reports about the exact nature of these frames, but they performed adequately in all our testing.
 They're slightly flexible, helping them to more easily withstand rough usage.
 The pair we received had perfectly placed nose pads with no edges sticking up or anything that might indicate future issues.
-Native claims these frames are made to withstand both extreme hot and extreme cold temperatures, and they back up all their glasses with a lifetime warranty against manufacturer defects (note that this does not include coverage for wear and tear).

 Style and Versatility

 However, where the Wells shine is in their ability to stay put on your face.
-Their combination of snug fit, excellent CUSHINOL™ rubber nose and bow pads, and low weight is the Goldilocks of staying in place.
+Their combination of snug fit, excellent CUSHINOL rubber nose and bow pads, and low weight is the Goldilocks of staying in place.
 This makes them an excellent choice for a crossover pair of sunnies that can keep up with you from backpacking to rock concerts, practically melting into your face (in a good way) with their secure coverage.

 The high level of performance we found in the Native Wells can be found in many popular sunglasses today, but for a much higher cost.
-These shades bring serious game to an expensive market for far less than much of the competition - in some cases, about a third of the price.
+These shades bring some serious game to an expensive market for far less than much of the competition — in some cases, about a third of the price.
 We've tested several styles of Native glasses and consistently find them to be high-value items and well worth their investment.

-The Wells bring a lot to the table, even in a market with increasingly high standards.
+The Native Eyewear Wells bring a lot to the table, even in a market with increasingly high standards.
 They're lightweight, comfortable, clear, and stay put exceptionally well.
 Across every metric, we're impressed with the performance of these high-value shades.

 — Maggie Brandenburg